-This course will introduce the process of failure investigations, and the importance of defining the objective(s) and planning the investigation, and the steps and common tools involved in failure analysis.
+This course will introduce you to the process of failure investigations, the importance of defining the objective(s) and planning the investigation, and the steps and common tools involved in failure analysis.

 At a glance

 - LocationCranfield University at Shrivenham

 - Cost£1,750 - Company (anyone being paid for by their company).
 Concessions available

 On successful completion of the course, you should be able to: